 Note:You must have Super Administrator privileges in order to access the Application Performance Management page.

 From the Setup menu, select Middleware Management, then select Application Performance Management.
 The Application Performance Management page shown in Figure 18-2 appears.
 The currently registered systems are listed.

 Select Real User Experience Insight System or Business Transaction Management System from the Add drop down.
 A page similar to the one shown in Figure 18-3 appears.

 Note:Release 18.104.22.168 of Oracle Fusion Middleware Management Plug-in allows you to register more than one RUEI system.
 Previous releases of Oracle Fusion Middleware Management Plug-in prompted you to remove the existing target if you attempted to register a second RUEI system.

 Specify whether the RUEI or BTM system is running in a standard or custom location.

 Specify the host system where the Reporter system or BTM Sphere is located.
 Click Select Target.
 A new window opens that allows you to view the available systems.
 You can use the Target Type menu to search for specific target types.

-    Specify the port number used to communicate with the RUEI Reporter or BTM Sphere.
+Specify the port number for communication with the RUEI Reporter or BTM Sphere, for example 443.

 Specify a valid user name and password combination.
 For a RUEI system, the specified user must have Oracle Enterprise Manager access permissions.
 Note that Oracle SSO authentication for this user is not supported.
 The Security Officer privilege is also recommended to allow downloading of sessions and the showing of replay details in the Enterprise Manager UI.
 With this in place, Enterprise Manager will be able to retrieve this data.
 Moreover, additional (per-end-user) Enterprise Manager roles will be applied to reveal session-zip download and content-download buttons.